tensorflow/docs/site/en/api_docs/python/tf/data/Options.md

 Whether to introduce 'slack' in the last `prefetch` of the input pipeline, if it exists.
 This may reduce CPU contention with accelerator host-side activity at the start of a step.
 The slack frequency is determined by the number of devices attached to this input pipeline.
 If None, defaults to False.

-<h3 id="experimental_stateful_whitelist"><code>experimental_stateful_whitelist</code></h3>

-By default, tf.data will refuse to serialize a dataset or checkpoint its iterator if the dataset contains a stateful op as the serialization / checkpointing won't be able to capture its state.
-Users can -- at their own risk -- override this restriction by explicitly whitelisting stateful ops by specifying them in this list.

 <h3 id="experimental_stats"><code>experimental_stats</code></h3>

 The statistics options associated with the dataset.
 See <a href="../../tf/data/experimental/StatsOptions"><code>tf.data.experimental.StatsOptions</code></a> for more details.